juandarr/advent-of-code/README.md

 One or more tests can be added and specified for each particular challenge at the main execution section of the challenge's file.
 For more information, explore the utils file, `performTests` function.

 ## AOC 2023
-I solved every challenge for the year 2023.
+Solved every challenge for the year 2023.
 The code has been categorized in three basic parts:
 - parseInformation function
 - the algorithm
 - main function putting eveything together.